-@Nullable indicates a type that includes the null value.
-For example, the type Boolean is nullable: a variable of type Boolean always has one of the values TRUE, FALSE, or null.

-@NonNull indicates a type that does not include the null value.
+- @Nullable indicates a type that includes the null value.
+For example, the Java type Boolean is nullable: a variable of type Boolean always has one of the values TRUE, FALSE, or null.
+(Since @NonNull is the default type annotation, you would actually write this type as @Nullable Boolean.) - @NonNull indicates a type that does not include the null value.
 The type boolean is non-null; a variable of type boolean always has one of the values true or false.
-The type @NonNull Boolean is also non-null: a variable of type @NonNull Boolean always has one of the values TRUE or FALSE - never null.
-Dereferencing an expression of non-null type can never cause a null pointer exception.

-The @NonNull annotation is rarely written in a program, because it is the default (see Section 3.3.2).

-@PolyNull indicates qualifier polymorphism.
-For a description of @PolyNull, see Section 26.2.
+The type @NonNull Boolean is also non-null: a variable of type @NonNull Boolean always has one of the values TRUE or FALSE never null.
+Dereferencing an expression of non-null type can never cause a null pointer exception. - The @NonNull annotation is rarely written in a program, because it is the default (see Section 3.3.2). - @PolyNull indicates qualifier polymorphism.
+For a description of qualifier polymorphism, see Section 28.2.